bmdom/tangleCV/README.md

  ---
 ## How To Run The Code

 For this repo the only files required would be those contained in the python folder.
+The file node.py is used for (FIXME) and proj.py is used for (FIXME).
+Their roles are (FIXME).

  ---